Developmental Coordination Disorder (DCD/Dyspraxia)

 Note: Not all of these risk factors can lead to the development of DCD/Dyspraxia, but they may increase the risk of developing Developmental Coordination Disorder (DCD).

-Management of Developmental Coordination Disorder
+Treatment of Developmental Coordination Disorder

 Occupational therapy is a therapy that occupational therapists use to help in the management of DCD/Dyspraxia.
 Occupational therapists help to improve the skills needed for daily tasks, such as self-care, handwriting, coordination, and development.
-Therapists work on improving motor coordination and sensory integration approach, and utilize techniques to improve organizing skills.
+Therapists work on improving motor coordination and sensory integration, and utilize techniques to improve organizing skills.

 Gross motor skills, balance, and coordination can be improved by utilizing physical therapy.
 Physical therapy is based on exercises, stretches, and activities to improve flexibility and overall motor skills.
 It can help people with developmental coordination disorder to enhance the skills needed to perform daily tasks more effectively.